kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 ### 3. AWS EB CLI install on Jenkins

-- EB CLI is used for resource management and code deployment.
+- EB CLI is used to optimize the deployment process by introducing automation.
 It will be installed on the instance, make sure to have credentials ready.
 - The following will download the install package unzip it and install it.
 Lastly, we'll use the keys generated previously to configure AWS
     - `curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"'
     - `unzip awscliv2.zip'